 Cares for: Business and Helping Professionals, Infants to Geriatrics, Parents/Families, Grief/Trauma Overcomers

-Dr. Fountain also has extensive experience in higher education as a counselor, professor, and clinical supervisor and teaches master's and doctoral level courses at Mercer University, Georgia State University, and for Morehouse School of Medicine's Child and Adolescent Psychiatry Fellowship program.
+Dr. Fountain has extensive experience in higher education as a counselor, professor, and clinical supervisor and teaches master's and doctoral level courses at Mercer University, Georgia State University, and for Morehouse School of Medicine's Child and Adolescent Psychiatry Fellowship program.
 She also serves on the Board of Directors for the World Association for Sand Therapy Professionals.
-Dr. Fountain has presented over 150 trainings locally, nationally, and internationally, has supervised nearly 100 mental health clinicians, has shared at 15+ speaking engagements, and has written six professional publications.
+Dr. Fountain has presented over 150 trainings locally, nationally, and internationally, has supervised over 100 mental health clinicians, has shared at 15+ speaking engagements, and has written six professional publications.
 When in "relaxation mode," she loves being with family, traveling, reading, learning, crocheting, and playing tennis.
 Dr. Fountain's credentials include the following:

 Ph.D.
 Counselor Education and Supervision, Mercer University

 Post-Graduate Certificate in Working with Survivors of Violence, Torture, and Trauma, University of Maryland

 B.S.
 Business Administration, Alabama State University